Wind power in India: Gujarat

 Gujarat government's focus on tapping renewable energy has led to a sharp rise in the wind power capacity in the last few years.
 According to official data, wind power generation capacity in the state has increased a staggering ten times in the last six years.
-Gujarat has the highest share (around 26%) of the total installed wind power capacity of the country, accounting for 12.5 GW out of 48.16 GW.
+Gujarat has the highest share (around 27.6%) of the total installed wind power capacity of the country, accounting for 12.5 GW out of 48.16 GW.
 Renewable energy projects worth a massive Rs 1 trillion (short scale) of memorandums of understanding (MoUs) in the Vibrant Gujarat Summit in 2017.
 The single largest wind turbine of 5.2 MW capacity at 120 m hub height was installed in the state as of November 2022.
 The tallest wind turbine (3 MW) is located at Gondal in Gujarat with 160 m hub height.
+In July 2023 a 70 MW capacity wind-solar park was commissioned by Fourth Partner Energy.

 Tamil Nadu's total wind capacity was 9608 MW by the end of March 2021, while Gujarat's capacity was approximately 1,000 MW lower, at 8562 MW.
 However, by the end of January 2023, Gujarat's total wind power capacity had risen to 9,919 MW, while Tamil Nadu's capacity was only 9964 MW.
 By mid-2023, Gujarat had surpassed Tamil Nadu in installed capacity.
-As of December 2024, Gujarat is more than 1000 MW ahead of Tamil Nadu in installed wind capacity.
+As of February 2026, Gujarat is more than 3000 MW ahead of Tamil Nadu in installed wind capacity.

 Tamil Nadu

-Tamil Nadu's wind capacity was second highest (around 23% share) after Gujarat as of 30 September 2024.
+Tamil Nadu's wind capacity was second highest (around 22% share) after Gujarat as of 28 February 2026.
 The Government of Tamil Nadu realized the importance and need for renewable energy, and set up a separate Agency, as a registered society, called the Tamil Nadu Energy Development Agency (TEDA) as early as 1985.
-Tamil Nadu was a leader in Wind Power in India, before being surpassed by Gujarat in 2023.
-The largest capacity wind turbine of 4.2 MW was installed in Tamil Nadu state as of October 2022, before it was surpassed in the next month by a wind turbine of 5.2 MW capacity at 120 meters hub height installed in Mundra, Gujarat, in November 2022.
+Tamil Nadu was the leader in Wind Power in India, before being surpassed by Gujarat in 2023.
+The largest capacity wind turbine of 4.2 MW was installed in Tamil Nadu state as of October 2022, before it was surpassed by a wind turbine of 5.2 MW capacity at 120 meters hub height installed in Mundra, Gujarat, in November 2022.
 In Muppandal windfarm, the total capacity is 1500 MW with nearly 3000 wind turbines, the largest wind power plant in India.
-The total wind installed capacity in Tamil Nadu is 11,042.44 MW, around 1 GW lower than Gujarat.
+The total wind installed capacity in Tamil Nadu is 12,102.76 MW, around 3 GW lower than Gujarat.